An Exercise to Work With Your Personal History

 For example, if you have a drug addiction, just working on activities that don’t involve drugs probably won’t be enough to make you stop using drugs.
-You will need to make use of a drug treatment program at the same time you are focusing on creating new habits that will move you away from using drugs such as not hanging around with friends that do drugs with you, making new friends that don’t use drugs, starting an exercise program, changing your diet, doing meditation, and so forth.
+You will need to make use of a drug treatment program at the same time you’re focusing on creating new habits that will move you away from using drugs such as not hanging around with friends that do drugs with you, making new friends that don’t use drugs, starting an exercise program, changing your diet, doing meditation, and so forth.

 You are the creator of You, and you can mold yourself however you want to in spite of your history.

 Gratitude for What You Got

 When I thought about my mother, I realized that something she did really well was that she could explain anything in such a way that you totally understood it.
 She was an excellent teacher in this sense.
-And as I thought more about that, I realized that all of my brothers and sisters including myself had inherited that same talent from her.
-When I listen to any of my siblings explain something, they all go through the same easy to understand sequential layout of steps and check with you along the way to be sure you understand what they are saying.
+And as I thought more about that, I realized that all my brothers and sisters including myself had inherited that same talent from her.
+When I listen to any of my siblings explain something, they all go through the same easy to understand sequential layout of steps and check with you along the way to be sure you understand what they’re saying.
 This came from my mother, but I never would have thought about it unless I had made these lists for myself.

 The take away from this is that as you make your lists and then stand back and look at them, you see your parents in a different way.
 You may see them as more human.
-You will undoubtedly be able to appreciate characteristics you had not really noticed before.
+You’ll undoubtedly be able to appreciate characteristics you hadn’t really noticed before.